 No one expects their kid to get in trouble with the law, but it happens.
 When it does, the first question people ask is what a juvenile criminal defense lawyer will do to get their child out of this situation as safely as possible.

 First, your lawyer will ask for a copy of the police reports.
-We’ll request to see any evidence against your child and assess whether there are any grounds for an appeal or not guilty plea.
+We’ll request to see any evidence against your child and assess the different options and strategies best to address the case.

 Next, we’ll ask your child about their experience leading up to the incident.
 Depending on how young they are, this could be their first time interacting with the criminal justice system, so they may not understand how their behavior led them here.